by Daniel Schaffer and Phillip Compeau

 Once we have found putative genes along the genome, we can compare them against a database of genes using an algorithm called BLAST that we will learn about soon.

 These two steps are taken by our next tool, called Prokka, which is used to annotate the genomes of viruses, bacteria, and archaea.
 It can be found under “Annotation” on Galaxy.
 Under “Contigs to annotate”, select our contigs from the SPAdes run.
 Set “Kingdom” to “Viruses” and leave all other parameters to default.
 Note that our shorter contig will not be included in the annotation because Prokka only annotates contigs of length at least 200.
-Select whether you would like an Email on completion, and click “Execute”.
+Select whether you would like an Email on completion, and click “Run Tool”.

 The entire process of annotating our genome should not take more than a few seconds.
 Isn’t bioinformatics great?